 3.4 Successive Block Conjugate Gradient Optimization

 The network-weighting scheme defined above creates a single combined matrix W for all functional categories within the same GO branch.
-Examining the optimization problem that needs to be solved to obtain discriminant values for each function, we observe that the coefficient matrix is identical across functions, and so we are faced with only the issue of differing Right-Hand-Sides.
+Examining the optimization problem that needs to be solved to obtain discriminant values for each function, we observe that the coefficient matrix is identical across functions, and so we are faced only with the issue of differing Right-Hand-Sides.
 In such cases, computational costs can be decreased by methods that solve all of the problems simultaneously, rather than iteratively solving each problem without using any of the information obtained by other solutions.
-We propose a modified version of the Successive Block Conjugate Gradient algorithm of Suarjana and Law (1994), presented in Algorithm 1.
+We propose a modified version of the Successive Block Conjugate Gradient algorithm of Suarjana and Law (1994).

-In this algorithm, which we refer to as SBCG, the search direction is obtained simultaneously for all of the distinct RHS vectors in the problem.
+In this algorithm, which we refer to as SBCG, the search direction is obtained simultaneously for all of the distinct right hand side (RHS) vectors in the problem.
 If at any point the search direction matrix becomes rank-deficient, dependent RHS vectors are moved to a secondary system, but still updated with steps obtained from the search direction in the primary system, and so still proceed towards convergence.
 The speed of this secondary convergence is dependent on the angle between the vectors in the primary system and secondary system.

-Our algorithm differs from the original proposed by Suarjana and Law in several small but useful ways.
+[supplement:] Our algorithm differs from the original proposed by Suarjana and Law in several small but useful ways.
 Firstly, not all solutions converge to the desired tolerance in the same number of iterations, and so we can save computation by removing already-converged RHS vectors from the block calculation rather than updating the entire system until all RHS vectors converge.
 Secondly, when the RHS vectors in the secondary system are nearly orthogonal to those in the primary system, waiting for secondary convergence can require a large number of iterations.
 Instead, once all primary system RHS vectors are converged, we restart the algorithm in a second phase with the secondary system as the primary system, but using the latest residuals as our starting point.
 Lastly, empirical observation has shown some dangerously low condition numbers can occur in the secondary phase when the number of dependent RHS vectors is large.
 We find that splitting up the total number of RHS vectors into a few smaller blocks alleviates this problem without significantly increasing computational cost.
 For the problem at hand, we chose to split up the function prediction problems into with a maximum of 500 RHS vectors

 Algorithm 1